BitonicNL/bl3p-api/docs/authenticated_api/http.md

 ```
 Price of the executed trade.
 ```
-The field described above is optional
+The field described above is for type 'trade' only and will be omitted if recs_per_page > 1000
 ___
 `order_id` int
 ```
 Id of the order.
 ```
-The field described above is optional
+The field described above is for type 'trade' only and will be omitted if recs_per_page > 1000
 ___
 `type` string
 ```